fontys-intersect/fontys-intersect-2020/cases/airquality.md

 # Airquality sensor

+### *12-2020*

 Farms and workshops need clean air to operate their businesses.
 There can be a lot of toxins or dust in the air, this should be monitored.
-The Airscrubber fulfills this purpose: it monitors the quality of the air.
+The Airscrubber fulfils this purpose: it monitors the quality of the air.
 We are asked to test the security of the application.

 ## Table of Contents